 Under the State FEIS, a thorough investigation of public records and initial site assessments were performed for the project ROW to identify possible hazardous materials within the project limits.
 Based on the results received from the data base search and site assessments, there were no properties found within the proposed project limits that were considered "at risk".
-There are no hazardous material impacts from the proposed project that were not previously identified in the approved State FEIS.
+There would be no hazardous material impacts from the implementation of tolling on SH 121.